no10pc/myTV/README.md

 #myTV

 myTV is an open source live tv app with robust and professional features.
-This is a fully realized built entirely in Swift 2.
+This is a fully realized Radio App Created by [Matthew Fecher](http://matthewfecher.com)

 ![alt text](http://83colors.com/myTV_CAPS.png "myTV")